 Tossing his gear onto the bed, Tyler unpacked, removing his weapons from their cases.
 Buying weapons in Camineet was easy, smuggling them in by land almost as simple, but getting them in by air was almost impossible.
 The shock and atavistic horror created by an aerojet disaster created extraordinary paranoia about air travel: someone who tried to slip dangerous weapons, especially restricted ones, onto an aerojet was considered more than an ordinary criminal, he became somehow a monster.
 That was why Tyler had chosen to travel under his own name, and use the weapons-transit permit he had been issued when he worked for LIM and which he had kept active since then.
 He might have been out of the business, but giving up an asset had always seemed foolhardy.
 It was almost as if he had known that eventually this day would come--or subconsciously hoped that it would.

 Tyler slipped on the sonic gun's shoulder holster.
 The fall of his long fibercoat would conceal it from view but could be swept aside with the same motion he used to draw the pistol.
-Sonic guns, probably the most common long-range weapon in Algo, fired small, concentrated pulsed of sound waves that inflicted damage to physical objects, including living flesh, by setting up vibrations in the target's structure.
+Sonic guns, probably the most common long-range weapon in Algo, fired small, concentrated pulses of sound waves that inflicted damage to physical objects, including living flesh, by setting up vibrations in the target's structure.
 On paper that sounded curious and esoteric, but the fist-sized hole Tyler's Redfield Marksman could put in a Palman body was neither.

 One of the two ceramic knives went on his left hip, at a slight angle to make a cross-draw easier, while the other went into the top of Tyler's right boot.
 The advanced ceramic alloys invented generations ago on Palm were both harder and more flexible than steel and titanium.
 Ceramic armor and weapons were usually very expensive, but also worth it.
 The only better blades were those with built-in laser or plasma emitters, or those made of laconia.